neulab/tranx-study/task7-1/README.md

 # Task Description

-By running `python main.py`, draw a scatter plot of the data in `shampoo.csv` and save it to `shampoo.png` with a size of 600x400 pixels.
-The `Date` column is the x axis (note that some dates are missing from the data and in the plot the x axis should be complete with all missing dates), and the `Sales` column is the y axis.
+By running `python main.py`, draw a scatter plot of the data in `shampoo.csv` and save it to `shampoo.png`.
+The plot size should be with a size of 10 inches wide and 6 inches high.
+The `Date` column is the x axis (some dates are missing from the data and in the plot the x axis should be completed with all missing dates without sales data).
+The date string shown on the plot should be in format (YYYY-MM-DD).
+The `Sales` column is the y axis.
 The graph should have the title "Shampoo Sales Trend".
-The font size of the title, legend, and axis labels should be 20pt, 14pt, and 12pt respectively.
+The font size of the title, axis labels, and x & y tick values should be 20pt, 16pt, and 12pt respectively.
-The legend should be put to the right of the figure (not within the figure itself).
+The scatter color should be in `purple`.

 # Example Output